anagha-google/ts22-just-enough-terraform-for-da/lab_guide.md

 ```

 5. We ran "terraform init" again as we are using some new GCP providers, everytime you introduce a new provider, you have to run the init command.
-6. Validate the provisioning by going to Coloud Console -> IAM
+6. Validate the provisioning by going to Cloud Console -> IAM